Event box

 Prerequisites: For this course you will benefit from having a Research Computing Account prior to the start of the training and a basic knowledge of CU Research Computing resources such as Alpine or Blanca.
 RMACC members should refer to our RMACC Access to Alpine page.

-*What is an RC Primer?: An RC Primer is a session that provides an introduction to concepts, systems, and tools.
+*What is a Primer?
+A Primer is a session that provides an introduction to concepts, systems, and tools.
 You can expect to leave "Primers" with an introductory-level understanding of the topic.

 Date: